 - 2.9.
-The Local Plan Part 1: Rushcliffe Core Strategy requiresd that a minimum of 400 new homes will need to be built on greenfield land around Radcliffe-on-Trent, with sites to be identified in Local Plan Part 2.
+The Local Plan Part 1: Rushcliffe Core Strategy required that a minimum of 400 new homes will need to be built on greenfield land around Radcliffe-on-Trent, with sites to be identified in Local Plan Part 2.
 The community has acknowledged that there is a clear need for smaller homes for younger families and older people.
 This is a key issue for the parish with nearly half of the population being in the over 49 age group.
 Housing delivery in the last ten years has focused on 3- and 4-bedroomed houses, and as a result, there is a need to rebalance the housing mix to meet new and future demands. - 2.10.
-However, the Rushcliffe Local Plan Part 2: Land and Planning Policies has allocated housing sites for Radcliffe, increasing the number of proposed dwellings from 400 to a figure ranging from 920-970.
-Six proposed housing sites have now been allocated, with one site being of mixed use for housing and employment, which is in line with the strategy envisaged in the original version of the neighbourhood planwith their location, if not the overall numbers, being in line with the strategy that was included in the original 2017 Neighbourhood Plan.
+However, the Rushcliffe Local Plan Part 2: Land and Planning Policies has allocated housing sites for Radcliffe, to a figure ranging from 920-970.
+Six proposed housing sites have now been allocated, with one site being of mixed use for housing and employment, with their location, if not the overall numbers, being in line with the strategy that was included in the original 2017 Neighbourhood Plan.
 The policy references given below are taken from the local Plan: Part 2: